apolinar1607/Updated-Portfolio-2/README.md

 Background image and google fonts were also added to improve the typography of the pages.

-In the Portfolio page, three of the homeworks, project1 and project3 were highlighted.
+In the Portfolio page, three homeworks, project1, and project3 were highlighted.

 To open deployed project URL and Github repository, click the icons below each project/homework image: